 Other dedicated furniture and accessories stores like Absolutely Fabulous, Marksons Furniture, Sticks & Stones and also Tomlinson Furniture all sell a very good selection.
 Home centres like A. L. Thompson’s, Cox Lumber, Kirk Home Centre and Uncle Bill’s sell a small selection of relatively inexpensive indoor furniture.

 The Nook sells quality restored and refurbished furniture.
-Children and baby furniture can be bought from Bedside Manor in Camana Bay and the Baby Shoppe in Alissta Towers on North Sound Road.
-Second hand baby furniture can be bought through the ecaytrade website and at Kids Karma Closet.
+Children and baby furniture can be bought from Bedside Manor in Camana Bay, Baby Express in Cannon Place, The Baby Shoppe in Alissta Towers on North Sound Road and Tomlinson Furniture Gallery.
+Second-hand baby furniture can be bought through the EcayTrade website and at Kids Karma Closet.
 For office furniture and equipment, see the Business Services page.

 If you decide to buy your own home, you can choose to import your personal items (furniture, paintings, accessories, etc.).
-If you have been here longer than the six-month duty-free window, then you can write to the head of Cayman Customs explaining that you have now decided to buy a property and would like to import your used personal items from back home, requesting items to be brought in duty-free (see the Shipping & Duty Costs page for more information).
+If you have been here longer than the six-month duty-free window, then you can write to the head of Cayman Customs explaining that you have now bought a property and would like to import your used personal items from back home, and request that the items be brought in duty-free (see the Shipping & Duty Costs page for more information).
 It is unlikely you will be denied, as long as the request is genuine.
 This would be subject to any condition that the Collector may see fit to impose.
 Provide all the receipts so you can prove the items are over six months old, but please note, the items must be used – if the items are new and have never been used, then you will likely be charged duty.